| |

 designed to prevent the widespread shortages that

-followed the Second World War; they are half a
+followed the Second World War.
+They are half a

 century out of date, and are unsustainable, and

 must eventually come to an end.
-If the so-called

-Sometimes in Suffolk, you find yourself among
+But still sometimes in Suffolk, you find yourself

-surroundings that still speak of that pre-WWI
+among surroundings that still speak of that

-feudal time; indeed, there are places where it
+pre-WWI feudal time.
+Indeed, there are places

-doesnt take much of a leap of the
+where it doesnt take much of a leap of the

 imagination to believe that the 20th century

-travel out of Bury westwards, past wealthy Westley and fat, comfortable Little Saxham; the roads narrow, and
+You travel out of Bury westwards, past wealthy

-straight lane of rural council houses and
+through a straight lane of rural council houses

-bungalows.
+and bungalows.
 At the top of the lane, there is a

-gateway; it is probably late 19th century, but
+gateway.
+It is probably late 19th century, but

 seems as archaic as if it was a survival of the